45 Days To Read The Gospel Challenge – The Gospel of Mark Chapter 11: God Answers the Faith-Blessed is He that comes in the name of the Lord:

 Outline for Chapter Eleven of the Gospel of Mark

-1. Jesus “public entry” riding on a donkey-the fulling a prophecy.
+1. Jesus “public entry” riding on a donkey-the filling of a prophecy.

 3. Jesus drives out the moneychangers in the church.